• Access

 But what I am sure of is that you don’t want to use Cursive fonts all separated.
 Right?

-Check out the following screenshot and let’s chat about how to fix script fonts.
+Check out the following screenshot and let’s chat about ow to fix script fonts.

 First, you need to add your font and change it for a writing font (I used the font Ballroom).

-Always start by reducing the letter-spacing located on the top menu of the panel (your text needs to be selected).
+Always start by reducing the letter-spacing located on the panel’s top menu (your text needs to be selected).
 Most times, letter-spacing will fix any cursive issues, but sometimes it’s not enough.

-Important: When you are done organizing your word, select all letters and click on attach located at the end of the layers panel.
+Important: When you are done organizing your word, select all letters and click on attach located at the layers panel’s end.
 (You can’t weld writing fonts)

 Learn more about attach, group and weld on my friendly tutorial.